blaylockbk/pyBKB_v3/OpenScienceGrid/Docker/README.md

 ---

 ## Using this container on OSG
-The Docker container is converted to a Singularity container.
+The people at OSG convert the Docker container to a Singularity container.
 You can test your script in the container with

-    singularity shell /cvmfs/singularity.opensciencegrid.org/opensciencegrid/osgvo-blaylockbk:latest/
+    singularity shell /cvmfs/singularity.opensciencegrid.org/opensciencegrid/miniconda3_osg:latest/

 **Warning: Exit the Singularity container before you submit jobs to `condor`!**

 In your submit script, set the following:

     requirements = HAS_SINGULARITY == True
-    +SingularityImage = "/cvmfs/singularity.opensciencegrid.org/opensciencegrid/osgvo-blaylockbk:latest/"
+    +SingularityImage = "/cvmfs/singularity.opensciencegrid.org/opensciencegrid/miniconda3_osg:latest/"

 ---